-In 2020 Labatt grew its portfolio with the acquisition of Babe, founded by influencer Josh Ostrovsky, a.k.a The Fat Jewish. ver the years, North Americans have shunned carb-heavy suds in favour of more interesting alternatives in the wine, spirits and ready-to-drink categories.
+Labatt grew share last year thanks to a system of approaches the marketer set up before the pandemic.
+BY WILL NOVOSEDLIK ver the years, North Americans have shunned carb-heavy suds in favour of more interesting alternatives in the wine, spirits and ready-to-drink categories.
 In fact, in 2019, according to Beer Canada, domestic beer sales declined by 3.9% year-over-year, with per capita consumption down 4.6%.